neudecker-group/jedi/README.rst

  T. Stauch, A. Dreuw, A quantitative quantum-chemical analysis tool for the distribution of mechanical force in molecules, J. Chem.
 Phys. **2014**, 140, 134107. https://doi.org/10.1063/1.4870334

+Additional information on the theoretical background of the JEDI analysis can be found in the following papers:

+ T. Stauch, A. Dreuw, On the use of different coordinate systems in mechanochemical force analyses, J. Chem.
+Phys. **2015**, 143, 074118. https://doi.org/10.1063/1.4928973

+ T. Stauch, A. Dreuw, Predicting the Efficiency of Photoswitches Using Force Analysis, J. Phys.
+Chem.
+Lett. **2016**, 7, 1298-1302. https://doi.org/10.1021/acs.jpclett.6b00455

+ T. Stauch, A. Dreuw, Quantum Chemical Strain Analysis For Mechanochemical Processes, Acc.
+Chem.
+Res. **2017**, 50, 1041-1048. https://doi.org/10.1021/acs.accounts.7b00038

 .. _Python: http://www.python.org/
 .. _NumPy: http://docs.scipy.org/doc/numpy/reference/